 London is a city built around its river, and the whole feel of Greenwich expresses a long-running love affair with the Thames that continues to this day.
 In addition to the Old Royal Observatory, this theme is repeated in the fun and informative National Maritime Museum at the bottom of the hill, the Ranger’s House that was built for an admiral in 1688 but now holds a collection of Jacobean portraits, the Royal Naval College, the celebrated Cutty Sark tea clipper, the Gipsy Moth IV, which sailed its way around the world, and the distinctive Thames Barrier.
 In fact, you can devote days to maritime activities in Greenwich and even take a short cruise from there to the center of London.

 With all of the covered markets, small shops, old pubs, quaint eateries and un-missable views abounding in the area, Greenwich is an ideal place to stay, come rain or shine.
-Some New York Habitat accommodations that will make your trip even more out of the ordinary include:
+Some New York Habitat London apartment rentals that are near Greenwich and will make your trip even more out of the ordinary include:

 There is a reason that Greenwich is known as “greater London,” and it’s not due to location alone.
 Less than twenty minutes from the heart of London, Greenwich not only provides shelter from the storm, but also a pleasantly alternative place to stay apart from the hustle and bustle of the city center.